pyro944/s4c-mods/PortraitGenerator/README.md

 ## Known limitations

 - The current release is pretty rough around the edges.
 You will find bugs.
 Please report them here.
-- If you close the image preview without saving, the mod _will not_ remember that image.
-If you want to get it back, go find it in the ComfyUI app, which should still have it saved.

 ## Troubleshooting